sudharshan-ashok/pycovid/README.md

 2. provinces - optional, include names of any states or provinces, otherwise plots all
 3. start_date and end_date: as above
 4. casetype: as above
+5. proportion: default: False, boolean if you want data divided by population
+6. cumulative: default: True, if you want data summed over days
-5. plottype: "log" or "linear"
+7. plottype: "log" or "linear"

 ```py
 from pycovid import pycovid